Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

 \section{Methods}

-Existing robust methods for causal inference using instrumental variables have taken two different approaches.
-The first approach (which includes the median-based method) is to assume that some, but not all, of the candidate instruments satisfy the instrumental variable assumptions.
-The second approach (which includes the MR-Egger method) allows all of the candidate instruments not to be valid instrumental variables, but assumes that the set of variants satisfies a weaker assumption.
+Existing robust methods for causal inference using instrumental variables have taken two different approaches \cite{burgess2016robust}.
+The first approach (which includes the median-based method \cite{bowden2015median}) is to assume that some, but not all, of the candidate instruments satisfy the instrumental variable assumptions.
+The second approach (which includes the MR-Egger method \cite{bowden2015}) allows all of the candidate instruments not to be valid instrumental variables, but assumes that the set of variants satisfies a weaker assumption.
+Software code for implementing all the methods used in this paper is provided in Web Appendix A.1.